Skip to content

 Advantages

-This programmatic approach is undoubtedly more complex than the link-based approach.
-Nevertheless, this workflow, in which figures are represented as Tasks, has several advantages;
+This programmatic approach is more complex than the link-based approach.
+Nevertheless it has several advantages;

 • Figure Lineage: Since figures are represented as build-system Tasks, it is straightforward to determine exactly the datasets and analysis used to produce any given figure.
 This supports that project principle of automated reproducibility and is consistent with data-science best practices.